14 Healthier Ingredient Substitutions You Never Thought to Try

 For healthier fries

-Substitute: Light-skinned sweet potatoes for fries.
+Substitute: Light-skinned sweet potatoes for conventional potato fries.

 Why: Cut light-skinned sweet potatoes into rounds, season with sea salt and your choice of seasonings, and bake.
 Like orange sweet potatoes, these spuds are higher in fibre and have a lower glycemic index than white potatoes, so they won’t spike your insulin, says Devin Alexander, New York Times bestselling author and The Biggest Loser chef.